EnviDat/monitoring-backend/gcnet/README.rst

 Python software package that processes, filters and calibrate meteorological station data and serves the data with a flexible Django API.

-GC-Net (Greenland Climate Network) transmits data from several  meteorological stations in via satellite.
+GC-Net (Greenland Climate Network) transmits data from several  meteorological stations via satellite.
 They are equipped with communication satellite transmitters that enable near real-time monitoring of weather conditions on the
 Greenland ice sheet.
 Data are periodically manually retrieved from station data loggers in Greenland.